leoarnold/puppet-cups/README.md

 ##### Attributes

-* `confdir`: The fully qualified directory (without trailing slash) for the CUPS configuration files.
-Defaults to `/etc/cups`.

 * `default_queue`: The name of the default destination for all print jobs.
   Requires the catalog to contain a `cups_queue` resource with the same name.